Postgraduate arrival information

 Open a UK bank account*

 If you don’t already have a UK bank account, you will need to open one.
 Most banks will ask for proof of your address.
-If you need a letter from the College to confirm your address and student status, please email the Postgraduate Administrator and include the name of the bank you wish to use.
+If you need a letter from the College to confirm your address and student status, please email the Postgraduate Officer and include the name of the bank you wish to use.
 They will issue you with a letter once you have arrived in Cambridge.

 Find your College pigeonhole